-F) Travia Leave (Retirement Leave) (PSC-CUNY Collective Bargaining Agreement, Article 16)
+F) Travia Leave (Retirement Leave)

-After announcing your bonafide intention to retire and filing the appropriate application, you shall be granted a retirement leave of absence with full pay consisting of a maximum of five (5) months of pay if you have accrued 160 temporary disability (sick days) or onehalf of your accumulated unused sick days if you have accrued fewer than 160 temporary disability (sick days).
+a) Section 13.3 of the Bylaws of the Board of Trustees of the City University of New York governs retirement leaves for members of the Executive Compensation Plan.
+After announcing your bonafide intention to retire and filing the appropriate application, you shall be granted a retirement leave of absence with full pay consisting of a maximum of five (5) months of pay if you have accrued 160 temporary disability (sick days) or one-half of your accumulated unused sick days if you have accrued fewer than 160 temporary disability (sick days).

 To be eligible for Travia Leave you must have unused temporary disability leave (sick leave) and must have completed the minimum requirements for a service retirement had you been enrolled in the public retirement systems.
 Additionally, you must meet one of the following requirements:

-- a.
-If you are a member of a public retirement system (TRS, ERS or BOERS) and you meet the eligibility requirements for service retirement under Section 3107 of the New York State Education Law. - b.
-If you are a Tier I or II member of the Optional Retirement Program (TIAACREF) you must have separated from CUNY service at age 55 or with at least twenty (20) years of pensionable, continuous, full-time CUNY service. - c.
+- 1. If you are a member of a public retirement system (TRS, NYCERS or BERS) and you meet the eligibility requirements for service retirement under Section 3107 of the New York State Education Law. - 2.
+If you are a Tier I or II member of the Optional Retirement Program (TIAA-CREF) you must have separated from CUNY service at age 55 or with at least twenty (20) years of pensionable, continuous, full-time CUNY service. - 3.
 If you are a Tier III, IV or V member you must have separated from CUNY service at age 55 and at least five (5) years of pensionable, continuous, full-time CUNY service.

 If you go out on Travia Leave and use all your Travia, you will never be eligible for future Travia payments.
 If you elect to return to service before using all of your Travia Leave, you forfeit the future right to the number of days of retirement leave already taken.
-Please consult your College Human Resources Office and the PSC-CUNY Collective Bargaining Agreement at www.psc-cuny.org/PDF/2002-2007Contract.pdf for further information.
+Employees who elect a service retirement plan with future payments are not eligible for Travia leave.